anushasekhar10/AnushaSekhar/README.md

 **Project1 #VBA Challenge **
 Prerequisites
-1.Excel with Devleoper Tools option enabled
+1.Excel with Devloper Tools option enabled
 2.Sample datasets of similar layout that can be used to run the vbs code on 3.Most important of all some Dedication to Learn with an open mind!